ifm/royale-ros/README.md

       prepackaged parameter settings.
 This parameter allows for setting a particular use case on the camera at nodelet startup time.
-The use case can be changed at any point in time via the Config service, however, this simplies setting the use case at startup.
+The use case can be changed at any point in time via the Config service, however, this simplifies setting the use case at startup.
 The special (and default) value of "-" (a minus sign, no quotes) communicates to the nodelet that no particular use case should be set at startup time.
     </td>